 The Importance of a landing page is that the right one pleases them and converts loggers into customers

 Landing page optimization is the enhancement of the page using data instead of guesswork to make it more effective.
 Each factor on the web page should be made better to increase the conversion rate of web page visitors to clients, which should be done only through proper research.
 You can try A/B testing different headlines and call-to-actions here and even personalize the landing page using tools like HubSpot or Google Optimize.

-· The color of the button should not mix with the background and should still go with the overall color theme.
+- The colour of the button should not mix with the background and should still go with the overall colour theme.

 The positioning of an advertisement is of utmost importance, be it online or offline, a perfectly designed visually appealing misplaced ad is of no use as it loses its primary purpose, i.e. getting the attention of potential customers.

 Each online platform may demand different positioning of ads and each ad will demand different positioning on different platforms.
 Choosing the best way of positioning should be the topmost priority for best results, while having the flexibility to change it as and when required.

 No colour is essentially “the best” for your CTA button.
 Colours that go with your product or colour combinations you think display your product in the best light should be chosen.
 Before you choose a colour, ensure that it doesn’t mix with the background.
 The least used colours with CTA are black, white, brown and grey because they mix with the background easily.

 The team started executing all this and a couple of months and a lot of ad-spend later, Scott and his team were still thriving making the most out of CTAs, they were satisfied with the result and were glad that they analyzed the situation and implemented necessary solutions.

 CTAs work differently for different products and services.
 Scott’s story reminds us we need to apply the right CTA for the right product.
 This amalgamation of CTA and product is key in the modern day of advertisement.